Run a Team

 The Robot Design Executive Summary (RDES)

-A robot game table is no longer in the Robot Design judging room during FLL tournaments.
+A robot game table is no longer in the judging room during FLL tournaments.
 Instead, teams describe to judges the process they used to design, build, and program their robot using the Robot Design Executive Summary (RDES).
 For a rookie team, this may simply be each student presenting a few facts about their robot.
-For more experienced competitive teams, the RDES format allows students to practice presenting their engineering process to judges.
+For more experienced competitive teams, the optional RDES format allows students to practice presenting their engineering process to judges.
 While the Robot Game tests the scoring capabilities of the finished robot, the Robot Design judging discovers what the student team members learned about the engineering process, strategy, building, and programming during the season.
-More information about the RDES is contained in the Challenge Guide each year.
 Teams are not required to have an engineering notebook or any other written materials as part of their RDES, though it is helpful to print out your program to show judges.

 Tennessee FLL Events